Blog

 3. Add Text After a Specific Number of Characters

-To insert text at a specific position within your cell content, use a combination of LEFT
+To insert text at a specific position within your cell content, use a combination of LEFT, RIGHT, and LEN functions.

 Example Formula